Juan Pedro Yllanes

-Juan Pedro Yllanes Suárez (born 12 January 1960) is a Spanish former judge and current politician.
+Juan Pedro Yllanes Suárez (born 12 January 1960) is a Spanish former judge and politician.
 He presided over cases in his native Andalusia and in the Balearic Islands.
-A member of Podemos, he served in the Congress of Deputies from 2016 to 2019, and as the Vice President of the Balearic Islands since 2019.
+He served in the Congress of Deputies from 2016 to 2019, and as the Vice President of the Balearic Islands from 2019 to 2023.
+He was elected on the lists of Podemos, though he was never a member of the party.

 Legal career

 Born in Seville, Andalusia, Yllanes graduated in Law from the University of Seville, and became a magistrate in 1991.

 In January 2004, Yllanes made international headlines by sentencing Mohamed Kamal Mustafa, imam of the Fuengirola Mosque, to 15 months in prison for inciting violence against women through a book encouraging physical violence towards wives.
 The cleric had cited freedom of religion and precedent in Islamic law in his defence.
 The ruling was the first verdict of its kind in Spain.

 Yllanes later moved to the courts of the Balearic Islands.
 In October 2009, he sentenced Javier Rodrigo de Santos, the deputy leader of the People's Party in Palma de Mallorca, to 13 years and 6 months in prison for child sexual abuse.
 Santos, a Catholic conservative, had abused boys during church activities.

 In June 2015, Yllanes was appointed to judge Infanta Cristina of Spain – daughter of Juan Carlos I and sister of Felipe VI – her husband Iñaki Urdangarin and several others in the Nóos case.
 He left the case and the judicial profession in November, so he could lead Podemos's list in the Balearics in the 2015 Spanish general election.